TL;DR: Is Granola AI Worth It in 2026?

 That means you can even use it to transcribe podcasts, YouTube videos, or any other audible content you can play from your PC or into your PC’s mic.

-The downside to all this is user privacy, especially in the realm of meetings, and even more especially in the realm of business meetings that include sensitive information.
+The downside to all this is user privacy, especially in meetings, and even more so in business meetings that include sensitive information.

 Granola does not tell meeting participants that it’s transcribing the call.
 It relies on you, the user, to do that.
-However, as Granola does not technically record audio and video, it is slightly less problematic than something like MeetJamie.
-Still, Granola records text and this can be an issue depending on your jurisdiction.
+And because Granola does not technically record audio and video, it is slightly less problematic than something like MeetJamie.
+Still, Granola records text, and this can be an issue depending on your jurisdiction.
+It’s worth noting Granola is piloting an org-wide consent notification feature called Heads Up, though it’s not yet widely available.

 Regardless of your situation, it’s good practice to ask permission from your fellow meeting participants if you can transcribe the call.
 Not only can it keep sensitive information private, it’s just all-round good ethics.